 How busy is my train?

-Our seat availability tools are an innovative project, aimed to bring you more information than ever before.
-They help you to maintain social distancing on board our trains so you can plan a journey with confidence.
-Using train loading data of the same service from the previous week, we are now providing the most accurate information of how busy your service might be.
+Our SeatFinder tools are designed to help you plan a journey with confidence.
+Using train loading data of the same service from the previous four weeks, we are now providing the most accurate information of how busy your service will be.

 How do the seat availability tools work?